FelixHenninger/lab.js/readme.md

 documentation if you're interested, but as always, we'd be happy to help you get started.

-If you're searching for a place to contribute, please also let us know: There's always things to do, and we'd be glad to help you find something that fits your interests and resources.
-If you're writing a tool that might interoperate with or extend this one, we'd be thrilled to be a stepping stone for you!
+**If you're searching for a place to contribute, please do let us know**:
+There's always things to do, and we'd be glad to help you find something that fits your interests and resources.
+If you're writing a tool that might interoperate with this one, we're more than happy to link things up; if you're looking to extend or build on this project, we'd be thrilled to provide a stepping stone for you!

-We expect all contributors to conform to the [Software Carpentry Code of Conduct](https://software-carpentry.org/conduct/), and to be excellent to one another.
+We expect all contributors to conform to the [Software Carpentry **Code of Conduct**](https://software-carpentry.org/conduct/), and to be excellent to one another.

 ----